thealkalineknight/Lavyrinthos/PLEASE_READ.md

 .If player no longer within FOV, timer will allow monster to follow player, even if behind a wall, for a short time limit, then return to patrol.

-How to Play:
+--------------------How to Play:

 Controls: WASD move, mouse or left/right arrows to look, E to pick up, click to use;

 Cheat/Test Keys; L to drop power up, P to teleport near end in levels 1-2 ONLY.

-There are currently 3 levels (crusades).
+-----There are currently 3 levels (crusades).
 Originally, there were going to be 2-4 levels per world, but the art took much longer than the actual programming.

 -Find the keys on the walls and hang them on the keystands.